Parent's Guide to Roblox

 What Are the Dangers of Roblox?

 The main dangers are predator contact, inappropriate user-generated content, addictive design, and spending pressure.
 With 44 million games, quality control is impossible.
 Children stumble into adult-themed experiences rated "Mild."
-A 2025 investigation found adults could interact with children as young as 5.
+The 2025 Revealing Reality investigation found adults could interact with children as young as 5.
 I've seen this platform cause real problems — it's a complete design system to hook kids and get their money.

 The April 2025 Revealing Reality Investigation